-Whether it is the "economically illiterate climate lobby" or "obsessive NGOs and their acolytes", as put by the Adam Smith Institute, the right-wing are clear about who or what is standing in the way of bringing down the cost of energy bills.
-They make a clear link between action on climate change and the price we are paying for gas and electric.
-In doing so they offer a clear villain (climate campaigners) who are intentionally standing in the way of making energy more affordable.
+The opposition are quick to point the finger of blame.
+Whether it is the "economically illiterate climate lobby" or "obsessive NGOs and their acolytes", as put by the Adam Smith Institute, they are clear about who or what is standing in the way of bringing down bills.
+Drawing a clear line between action on climate change and high costs is their framing objective.
+To do that, they offer a clear villain who is intentionally standing in the way of making energy more affordable.

-More often than not, progressives do not lift up heroes or villains.
-Instead, relying on language that obscures who is to blame for wages staying the same year on year while rent, bills and food goes up.
-Families are depicted as facing 'impossible choices" between heating their homes or putting food on the table.
-This language repeats the individual responsibility framing of our opposition.
-Instead, we need to be clear that families are being forced into untenable positions by policy failures and bankrupt ideology.
+More often than not, progressives do not lift up heroes or villains, instead relying on language that obscures who is to blame for wages staying the same year on year while rent, bills and food goes up.
+Often we depict families as facing an 'impossible choice between heating and eating'.
+A family that cannot afford to heat their home and put food on the table does not face a meaningful choice.
+Rather than spotlighting 'impossible choices', we should be talking about policy failures, making it clear that people have been forced into an untenable position.

-Our research shows, the public overwhelmingly think those who work hardest for the economy (working people, unpaid carers and small businesses) benefit the least from the way the economy works at the moment - losing out to billionaires and big corporations.
-People recognise how deeply unfair the economic system is.
-The recent results of empirically tested messages in the new UK Race Class report by Centre for Labour and Social Studies (CLASS) show that effective progressive messages need to name who is getting in the way of shared values being realised and show that unifying across race is how to make a better life for us all.
+Our research shows we overwhelmingly think those who work hardest for the economy (working people, unpaid carers and small businesses) benefit the least from the way the economy works at the moment - losing out to billionaires and big corporations.
+The public recognise how deeply unfair the economic system is.
+We can see from the recent results of empirically tested messages in the new UK Race Class report by Centre for Labour and Social Studies (CLASS) that effective progressive messages need to name who is getting in the way of shared values being realised and show that unifying across race is how to make a better life for us all.